 The Norwich Town Plan is a guide that does not make decisions or create mandates.
 The long-term vision of the town, as reflected in the goals, objectives, and policies of this plan, will be realized by implementing recommended actions listed at the end of each chapter.
 As conditions change, the implementation process must remain flexible.

-Existing zoning and subdivision regulations in Norwich may need to be revised to reflect the plan’s objectives and policies.
+Existing zoning and subdivision regulations in Norwich do not always reflect the plan’s objectives and policies, and significant changes should be voted by Australian ballot by the Town.
 Other regulations governing roads, traffic, sewage disposal, health, etc., may also need to be revised.
 Non-regulatory implementation programs may include capital budgeting, public facilities planning, and natural resource inventories.
 Programs combining public and private activity may include housing, land conservation, historic preservation, and economic development.
 Decisions will be made on the priorities of recommended actions; some programs may demand immediate attention, others may not.
 Some changes to regulations should and can be made immediately; others may need more research and discussion within the community.

 While the Planning Commission, Conservation Commission, ad hoc committees, and other public and private groups including the Fire District Prudential Committee may take an active role in the implementation of the Town Plan by drafting changes in regulations or creating specific programs, decisions involving town funds or changing regulations will be made by the voters of Norwich, either directly at a Town Meeting vote or by their elected representatives on the Selectboard or School Board.